programming-notes/sinatra-json-challenge/README.md

 On the server side ... up to this point, when we receive an AJAX request, we probably send back text or HTML.
 Now, if a request asks for JSON, we want to respond with JSON.
 To do so, we want to set the `Content-Type` response header to be JSON, and we also need to format the data we're sending back as JSON.
 We'll need to figure out how to do this in Sinatra.

-##Releases

-###Release 0 :
+## Releases
+### Release 0: Update Cell Colors

-Modify the shell code to implement the following functionality:
+Modify the provided code to implement the functionality shown in Figure 1:

-* Clicking on the 'Click Me' button submits an AJAX request to the '/colors' route
-* return a JSON object the server with a random color and cell number
+- The user clicks the button.
+- An AJAX request for JSON is submitted to `/colors/random`.
+- The route handler returns JSON including a cell number and a color hexcode.
-* change the background color of the cell number returned to the color - WITHOUT MODIFYING THE HTML
+- The background color of the cell number is changed to the hexcode.

+*Note:*  Do not modify the HTML.

 ##Optimize Your Learning